zh0ra/nosql/eda.md

 Exploration Data Analize (EDA)

-Task 2 - Import Dataset to Database.
+Task 2 - Import Big Dataset to Databases.
 And count some data using DB tools.
 Using databases:

 1. MongoDB 3.2.